What is a period cold?

 Why is my cold worse during my period?

-As we know, research has found that our antibody levels increase during our period, which suggests that we are less likely to catch a cold during menstruation.
+As we now know, research has found that our T cell levels increase during our period, which suggests that we are less likely to catch a cold during menstruation.
 So, why might a cold feel worse when you’re on your period?

 Well, it’s possible that you actually caught your cold a few days prior and the signs haven’t yet revealed themselves.
 We don’t start to see symptoms of a cold until a few days after we are exposed to the virus, therefore it could just be an unlucky coincidence that your period starts just as your cold starts to worsen.